 - Separately, President Trump signed an executive order to scale back and weaken current use of the ACA.

 - Representative Tom Price of Georgia, a leading opponent of the ACA, was sworn in as Secretary of the Department of Health and Human Services (HHS), and the Department proposed a rule that requires additional verification to enroll during “special enrollment periods,” shorten the open enrollment period, and reduce the minimum level of coverage required of participating plans under the ACA.

-- Update on 5/4/17: The House passed the American Health Care Act (AHCA) along a near party-line vote, after pulling an earlier version of the bill before it had a full House vote.
-The Senate is currently putting together its version of the legislation.
+- On May 4, 2017, the House passed the American Health Care Act (AHCA) along a near party-line vote, after pulling an earlier version of the bill before it had a full House vote.

 Visit The New York Times tracker, Kaiser Health News, or Trump Tracker to get the latest information about the ACA.

 Did Congress’ budget resolution, the executive order, or the proposed HHS rule end the ACA?